-- 1. Each party at a hearing shall have the right to have an individual present at the hearing to assist the party in presenting the party's case.
-Such individual may, but shall not be required to be, an attorney. - 2.
-If the Complainant is represented by another individual at any hearing and the hearing panel allows that individual to speak, question the parties and /or witnesses, or grants that individual any other rights, then it shall afford all other parties, or the individual representing the party, including an attorney, the same rights during the course of the hearing as is allowed the individual representing the Complainant. - 3.
-If an attorney is present at a hearing to assist a party in presenting the party's case, it shall be made clear at the commencement of any such hearing that the hearing shall proceed in accordance with the ASA hearing rules and procedures.
-All Federal, State or local Rules of Evidence or Civil Procedure shall not be applicable. - 4.
-The ASA may allow, as part of the hearing rules and procedures, that an individual assisting a party may be allowed to speak on behalf of the party, make requests or ask questions at the hearing. - 5.
-Regardless of whether the ASA allows the individual assisting the party the rights to speak, make requests or ask questions, as noted section 4, an individual assisting the party in presenting the party's case shall have the right to be physically present in the hearing room, and so as not to interfere with the hearing procedure. - 6.
-During the course of the hearing, the party may confer briefly with the individual who is assisting before making a statement or request or prior to responding to a question.
-The panel conducting the hearing may limit the frequency and duration of the conferences so as not to unduly interfere with the proceeding. - 7.
-If there is confusion or concern, the party may request a recess to confer with the individual assisting the party.
-Such a request should be granted unless the number of requests by a party becomes unreasonable or the length of a requested recess is deemed by the hearing panel to be unreasonable. - 8.
-An individual assisting a party may prepare written materials for the party and collect documents for the party.
+- A. Each party at a hearing shall have the right to have an individual present at the hearing to assist the party in presenting the party's case.
+Such individual may, but shall not be required to be, an attorney.
+If the party assisting a member is an attorney, he/she may provide guidance to the member, but is not permitted to question witnesses or otherwise address the panel.
+The panel chair retains authority to grant limited exceptions for extenuating circumstances. - B. If the Complainant is represented by another individual at any hearing and the hearing panel allows that individual to speak, question the parties and/or witnesses, or grants that individual any other rights, then it shall afford all other parties, or the individual representing the party, including an attorney, the same rights during the course of the hearing as is allowed the individual representing the Complainant. - C. If an attorney is present at a hearing to assist a party in presenting the party's case, it shall be made clear at the commencement of any such hearing that the hearing shall proceed in accordance with the ASA hearing rules and procedures.
+All federal, state or local rules of evidence or civil procedure shall not be applicable. - D. The ASA may allow, as part of the hearing rules and procedures, that an individual assisting a party may be allowed to speak on behalf of the party, make requests or ask questions at the hearing. - E. Regardless of whether the ASA allows the individual assisting the party the rights to speak, make requests or ask questions, as noted section 4, an individual assisting the party in presenting the party's case shall have the right to be physically present in the hearing room, and so as not to interfere with the hearing procedure. - F. During the course of the hearing, the party may confer briefly with the individual who is assisting before making a statement or request or prior to responding to a question.
+The panel conducting the hearing may limit the frequency and duration of the conferences so as not to unduly interfere with the proceeding. - G. If there is confusion or concern, the party may request a recess to confer with the individual assisting the party.
+Such a request should be granted unless the number of requests by a party becomes unreasonable, or the length of a requested recess is deemed by the hearing panel to be unreasonable. - H. An individual assisting a party may prepare written materials for the party and collect documents for the party.
 However, the party must submit or present the materials and documents as materials and documents of the party and not of the individual assisting.
-The party has complete responsibility for those materials and documents and is subject to questioning about them. - 9.
-The ASA may, but is not obligated to, allow greater rights to assistance than noted in the bylaw.

-10. The rights, either mandatory or permissible under this policy, shall be consistently applied, and the ASA shall not arbitrarily allow or disallow the rights set forth in this bylaw to those individuals assisting a party in the presentation; or defense of the party's case.
+The party has complete responsibility for those materials and documents and is subject to questioning about them. - I. The ASA may, but is not obligated to, allow greater rights to assistance than noted in the bylaw. - J. The rights, either mandatory or permissible under this policy, shall be consistently applied, and the ASA shall not arbitrarily allow or disallow the rights set forth in this bylaw to those individuals assisting a party in the presentation, or defense of the party's case.